EV Charger Installation Cost UK 2026: How Much Does a Home Charger Cost?

-The short answer?
-Installing a home EV charger in the UK typically costs around £800 to £1,200, depending on the charger you choose and how straightforward the installation is.
+Installing a home EV charger in the UK typically costs around £800 to £1,200 for a standard 7kW home charger installation.

 🔑 Key Points: